Musialkov/Ancient-Evil-RPG-game/README.md

 # Ancient Evil
-**Ancient Evil** is a isometric role-playing game made with **Unity engine**.
+**Ancient Evil** is an isometric role-playing game made with **Unity engine**.
 I wanted to combine Gothic atmosphere with Diablo gameplay.
 It was inspired by course https://www.udemy.com/course/unityrpg/.

 You can watch the final result here https://youtu.be/PKLASVg9z1Y